JetBrains/MPS-extensions/README.md

 gradlew.bat # Windows
 ```

 This will download the required MPS version, so you need to be online when executing the build for the first time (later on, the downloaded artifacts will be cached).
+To refresh the dependencies, you can add the `--refresh-dependencies` flag.
+After this step, you can also click `Build->Rebuild Project` from the main menu of the MPS project.
+When you open the project, make sure to select the `code` folder and not the root folder of the repository.

 The default task does not run the tests as part of the build.
 Execute the following command to run the tests: